affordindia/affordindia/docs/admin-backend.md

 ## Notes

 -   All endpoints require authentication unless otherwise specified.
--   Product and category pagination defaults are separate and configurable in backend.
+-   Product, category, and order pagination defaults are separate and configurable in backend.
 -   For image upload, use `multipart/form-data` with the `image` or `images` field.
 -   For sorting, pass a stringified JSON object in the `sort` query param (e.g., `{"price":-1}`).
 -   Disabling a category does not remove it from the database; use permanent delete to remove it completely.
+-   For multi-value filters (e.g., status), pass the same query param multiple times: `status=pending&status=processing`.

 ---